-Following the UK's departure from the European Union and the end of the post-Brexit transition period on December 31, 2020, the direct P&C insurance activities for European Economic Area (EEA) clients cannot be carried by SCOR UK.
-In order to prepare for the possibility of this outcome, SCOR Europe SE, a direct P&C insurance company, was created in France to serve its continental-Europe clients, while maintaining SCOR UK for its other clients.
-At this stage, there is uncertainty on the evolution of the future UK Solvency II regulatory framework in the UK.
+Following the UK's departure from the European Union and the end of the post-Brexit transition period from December 31, 2020, the direct P&C insurance activities for European Economic Area (EEA) clients cannot be carried by SCOR UK.
+In order to prepare for this outcome, SCOR Europe SE, a direct P&C insurance company, was created in France to serve its continental-Europe clients, while maintaining SCOR UK for its other clients.
+Additionally, there is ongoing uncertainty on the evolution of the future UK Solvency II regulatory framework in the UK.